DiegoTheWise0/UnityCheatTemplate/README.md

-# Unity Cheat Template
+# Unity Cheat Template (Mono)

-A clean template for Unity game cheats with ESP, menu system, and hotkeys.
+A clean cheat template for Unity games that run on mono.

-# ⚠️ **IL2CPP Games**
-SharpMonoInjector only works with Mono games.
-For IL2CPP:
-1. Use **BepInEx** or **MelonLoader** as primary loader
-2. Make your cheat compatible with their framework
-3. Let them inject Mono first
-4. Then run your preferred injector

 ## 🔧 **Essential Modifications**